Remarkable-Rings

 Picture

-I recently updated the Durston reducing plate with a plate designed for coin ringers by a fellow coin ringer, Skylar Jenkins.
+Several years ago, we updated the included double-sided Durston reducing plate with a double-sided plate designed for coin rings by a fellow coin ringer, Skylar Jenkins.
 His plate is available from Pepetools and has the following features:

 • Hardened and polished tool steel